slzone/terraform-vpc-module/README.md

     * session_persistence_cookie_name - (Optional, string) Session persistence cookie name.
 This option is applicable only to –session-persistence-type
     * members: (list of maps) Provides a load balancer pool member resource
       * port - (Required, int) The port number of the application running in the server member.
-      * target_address - (Required, string) The IP address of the pool member.
+      * address - (Required, string) The IP address of the pool member.
+This is required for Application Load Balancers
+      * target - (Required, string) The name of the Instance you want to add as a pool member.
+This is required for Network Load Balancers
       * weight - (Optional, int) Weight of the server member.
 This option takes effect only when the load balancing algorithm of its belonging pool is weighted_round_robin
     * listeners: (list of maps) Provides a load balancer listener resource
       * port - (Required, int) The listener port number.
 Valid range 1 to 65535.